parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 # Step 1: Create your Poll app

 To create the Teams Poll app package:
-1. Make sure you have cloned (not downloaded) the app repository locally.
-If you are not able to clone the repository, then follow the steps mentioned in troubleshooting section.
+1. Make sure you have cloned or downloaded the app repository locally.
 1. Navigate to PreCompiledApp folder.
 1. Open the actionManifest.json file in a text editor.
 1. Change the placeholder fields in the manifest to values appropriate for your organization.